ghalb1403/ghalb1403.github.io/README.md

 # Ghalb1403 Website

 **Description:**

 This repository contains a simple image gallery built with HTML, CSS, and JavaScript.
 It displays images in a grid layout and allows users to view larger versions of the images in a modal.

+This modal view not only enhances the visual detail of the images but also provides a focused view without leaving the gallery page.

 **Features:**
 * Responsive grid layout for different screen sizes